 He’s with you when you’ve reached the end of your rope, and the mistakes are piled like an insurmountable mountain and you just want to give up.

 Only God can look at your broken storm-tossed in-the-middle-of-a-certain-place and see the potential for something great.
 And turn it into a testament of His unfailing love.
-A reminder that He has been with you the whole time, because the same creator who created that rock and laid it in Jacob’s path, created you.
+A reminder that He has been with you the whole time, because the same creator who created that rock and laid it in Jacob in the Bible’s path, created you.